Quantum jump metrology in a two-cavity network: A two-mode cavity network with quantum feedback

 \subsubsection{Photon emission probabilities}

-Next we calculate the probabilities of photon emission.
-Having a closer look at the factors in Eq.~(\ref{pss3}), we see that the probability for an individual detector mode $i$ not to detect a photon equals
+Next we calculate the probabilities of photon emission in a time interval of length $\Delta t$.
+Having a closer look at the two factors in Eq.~(\ref{pss3}), we see that the probability for an individual detector mode $i$ not to detect a photon equals

-Moreover, we know that the probability to find at least one photon in detector $i$ is given by $1-P^{(i)}_0(t)$.
+Moreover, we know that the probability to find at least one photon in detector $i$ is given by $1-P^{(i)}_0(\Delta t)$.
 Thus the probability for no photon in detector 1 and at least one photon in detector 2 equals

 Analogously,